-Now Jesus turns from referring to His friends to His enemies.
-Verses 18-25 show the apostles that they will be hated by the world.
-The world will hate them because they have a different worldview and they belong to the One who is at the core that that view.
-They must come to terms with the opposition they will face in the new economy.
+Now Jesus turned from referring to His friends to referring to His enemies.
+Verses 18-25 showed the apostles that they would be hated by the world.
+The world would hate them because they had a different worldview and they belonged to the One who is at the core of that view.
+They needed to come to terms with the opposition they would face in the new economy.
 The word “hate” occurs seven times in verses 18-25.

 18 “If the world hates you,

-The word “world” occurs 5 times in two verses.
+The word “world” occurs five times in two verses.
 The “world” is Satan’s system of belief.
 It is the worldview that runs counter to how God values and looks at life.

 The “if” assumes that it is true that the world will hate Jesus’ followers (first class condition).
-Hatred by the world system will shortly be a reality for the apostles.
+Hatred by the world system would shortly be a reality for the apostles.

-The present tense of the word “hates” indicates that hatred toward Jesus’ followers will be normative (1Jn 3:13).
+The present tense of the word “hates” indicates that hatred toward Jesus’ followers would be normative (1Jn 3:13).

 you know that it hated Me [emphatic] before it hated you.